JoshuaGibNiam/Cappastona/README.md

 ---

 ## Description & Overview
-This is a capstone project for my python project, and (probably) is the biggest coding project I've ever written.
+This is a capstone project for my python course, and (probably) is the biggest coding project I've ever written.
 I started this in April (I don't know the exact date) and the project has accumulated to over 1,000 lines of code.
 This project mainly utilizes the *ttkbootstrap* and *pygame* module to create a stealth action game.